If you made any changes in Pure these will be visible here soon.

 Research interests

 I (he/him) am an assistant professor in the Communication Studies department in the Rhetorical Studies area at the University of Minnesota, Twin Cities.
-My research program is about how rhetoric shapes public perceptions about secrecy, surveillance, transparency, and opacity in American public culture.
-Ongoing projects include research on the ancient history of rhetoric, nuclear waste disposal on colonized Indigenous lands, and the January 6, 2021 insurrection at the U.S. Capitol.
+My research program is about how rhetoric shapes public perceptions about secrecy, transparency, and artificial intelligence in American public culture.

-You can find my most recently updated CV here.
+You can find an abridged 2024 CV here.

 Teaching

-I have also recently published an open-access textbook (Reading Rhetorical Theory: Speech, Representation, and Power) through the University of Minnesota Libraries for flipped learning and online (synchronous/asynchronous) delivery modalities.
-Other teaching resources can be found at my newsletter site (The Rhetoric UnTextbook), which contains materials on the rhetoric of secrecy and surveillance and graduate-level rhetorical theory.
+I primarily teach undergraduate and graduate-level courses in rhetorical theory and topics courses on the secrecy, surveillance, and algorithmic culture.
+I am grateful to the University of Minnesota Libraries for their support of my open-access textbook (Reading Rhetorical Theory: Speech, Representation, and Power), developed during the early COVID-19 pandemic for flipped learning and online (synchronous/asynchronous) delivery.
+Other teaching resources can be found at my newsletter site (The Rhetoric UnTextbook), which contains materials on the rhetoric of secrecy and surveillance and primers for my graduate-level rhetorical theory course.

 Expertise related to UN Sustainable Development Goals